 Academic Standards and Achievement Committee Operating Procedures

 The Academic Standards and Achievement Committee (ASAC) of the University of Virginia School of Medicine (UVA SOM) is charged with the responsibility of ensuring that each student in the School of Medicine masters the education program objectives.
-These objectives include assuring that each student demonstrate the required level of academic accomplishment and the required level of professionalism as set forth in the Twelve Competencies Required of the Contemporary Physician (http://www.medicine.virginia.edu/education/medical-students/UMEd/curriculum/competencies-page) in order to be promoted and to graduate with the degree of Doctor of Medicine.
-As part of these Competencies, students must develop the ability to understand the nature of and demonstrate professional and ethical behavior in the act of medical care.
-Among the attributes that go into making up these Competencies are respect, responsibility and accountability, excellence and scholarship, honor and integrity, altruism, leadership, cultural competency, caring and compassion, and confidentiality.
+These objectives include assuring that each student demonstrates the required level of academic accomplishment and the required level of professionalism as set forth in the Competencies Required of the Contemporary Physician (https://med.virginia.edu/ume-curriculum/curriculum/competencies-required-of-the-contemporary-physician/) in order to be promoted and to graduate with the degree of Doctor of Medicine.
+As part of these competencies, students must develop the ability to understand the nature of and demonstrate professional and ethical behavior in the act of medical care.
+Among the attributes that go into making up these competencies are respect, responsibility and accountability, excellence and scholarship, honor and integrity, altruism, leadership, cultural competency, caring and compassion, and confidentiality.
 The UVA SOM Curriculum Committee establishes these educational and professionalism standards.
 The ASAC oversees, monitors and enforces these standards.
-Comprised of faculty in the school of medicine who do not assign final grades to students as well as student representatives, the role of the ASAC is to promote students who meet these required standards, to recommend remedial action for those who do not meet the standards, and to suspend or to recommend dismissal of those students who are incapable or who choose not to meet the required standards of achievement within the time frame allotted for completion of the M.D. degree.
+Comprised of faculty in the School of Medicine, the majority of whom do not assign final grades to students, as well as student representatives, the role of ASAC is to promote students who meet the required standards, to recommend remedial action for those who do not meet the standards, and to suspend or to recommend dismissal of those students who are incapable or who choose not to meet the required standards of achievement within the time frame allotted for completion of the M.D. degree.

 It is the policy of the School of Medicine to give every qualified and committed student the opportunity to graduate; however, the School reserves the right, in its sole and absolute discretion, to make judgments about who has or has not demonstrated the necessary qualifications to earn a degree and to practice medicine competently.